sonots/gdbdump-ruby/README.md

 ## Requirements

-* Must run with sudo.
+* run with sudo.
-* Ruby executable must have debug symbol.
 * on Linux.

-## Usage
+I verified that this gem works with ruby executables built by [rbenv/ruby-build](https://github.com/rbenv/ruby-build).

 ## Example